pgorod/pgorod.github.io/_pages/SuiteCRM-Add-Ons.md

 #### Pro Tier

-* [PowerReplacer](/power-replacer) - supercharges Email Templates and Campaigns.
+* [PowerReplacer](/power-replacer) - supercharges Email Templates, PDF Templates and Campaigns.
 Make them dynamic and preview them before they go.
 * [PowerFields](/power-fields) - advanced formulas (calculated fields) everywhere.
 Can be typed directly or set as defaults from Studio.